Mahh0/Web-Scraping-French-Presidential-Agenda/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a project for the semesters 3 & 4 for <a href="https://iut-blois.univ-tours.fr/version-francaise/formations/dut-reseaux-et-telecommunications" target="_blank">IUT R&T Of Blois</a>
+This project is a project for the semesters 3 & 4 for <a href="https://iut-blois.univ-tours.fr/version-francaise/formations/dut-reseaux-et-telecommunications">IUT R&T Of Blois</a>

-Tralalalalala
+The goal of this project is to scrape datas from <a href="https://www.elysee.fr/agenda">French Presidential Agenda Website</a>.
+We will use Java and Eclipse plus  <a href="https://jsoup.org/">Jsoup Library</a>
+After scraping datas, they are put in a <a href="https://www.mysql.com/fr/">MySql Database</a>, running on the computer where the program is.

 ### Built With

-This section should list any major frameworks that you built your project using.
+// This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.
 * [Jsoup](https://jsoup.org/)